AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/statistics/filter.rst

 My Reports
 **********

-НOf course, you have your favorite combinations of the :ref:`Filter  <statistics-filter-label>`, conditions that are used often.
+Of course, you have your favorite combinations of the :ref:`Filter  <statistics-filter-label>`, conditions that are used often.
 For example, you often analyze your traffic in Russia for the last week.
 In order not to perform the same settings every time, we have added the feature that allows to save your favorite reports.

 You can save as many reports as you want.
 All of them will be displayed in :menuselection:`Statistics | My Reports`.To view the saved report, just click it.